asetalias/asetalias.github.io/README.md

 - Upload Screenshot(s) or provide a link to the working demo of the website while making a PR.

 ## Contributors
-Thanks to all the generous contributions both offline and online by our members, is behind the magic of everything that ALiAS does.
+A big thanks to all the generous contributions both offline and online by our members, who are behind the magic of everything that ALiAS does.
 Head over to the [Contributors](https://github.com/asetalias/asetalias.github.io/graphs/contributors) section to get the full list of these people.

 ## License